 All plug-ins can individually be activated or deactivated.
-If a plug-in is inactive it will not be loaded at startup.
+If a plug-in is inactive it is not loaded at startup.
 All inactive plug-ins are listed under the Inactive panel.
 Click the drop-down menu to select a plug-in category.

-Viz License Information
+· Viz License Information

-5.22 Render Options
+7.22 Render Options